Fri 26 Apr 19

 Scientists at Essex have identified two mechanisms used by cells to correctly and precisely fold DNA in 3D – which is essential to ensure the correct functioning of the body.

 The research, published in prestigious journal Genome Research, gives scientists a better understanding of the relationship of how parts of DNA interact with the nucleus of the cell in 3D.

 The DNA in each cell of our human body is almost three metres long, which has to be folded like a hairball to fit into the nucleus of the cell.

 Essex scientists were among the first researchers to identify that different cell types have their DNA compacted and folded differently.
 Mis-folding of DNA can often result in developmental defects or disease.

-Genomics expert Dr Radu Zabet, who led the study in our School of Biological Sciences, said: “Understanding the details of the mechanism of how the genome folds in 3D is essential if we are to better understand what goes wrong in developmental defects or disease.
+Genomics expert Dr Radu Zabet, who led the study in our School of Life Sciences (formerly the School of Biological Sciences), said: “Understanding the details of the mechanism of how the genome folds in 3D is essential if we are to better understand what goes wrong in developmental defects or disease.

 “Our work identified two mechanisms used by our cells to correctly and precisely fold the DNA in 3D.
 This represents an advancement in our understanding of how the genome is controlled in 3D by the cell.”